Navi

 Q: Which subscription plans include Navi?

-A: Navi is available on Pro and Enterprise plans.
+A: Navi is available on Business and Enterprise plans.

 Q: How current is the data Navi uses?